junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

    #XSENDTO=<url>,<port>[,<data>]

 * The ``<url>`` parameter is a string.
   It indicates the hostname or the IP address to send data to.
-The max size of hostname is 128 bytes.
+  The max size of the hostname is 128 bytes.
-  For IP address, it supports both IPv4 and IPv6.
+  When using IP addresses, it supports both IPv4 and IPv6.
 * The ``<port>`` parameter is an unsigned 16-bit integer (0 - 65535).
-  It represents the port of UDP service on remote peer.
+  It represents the port of the UDP service on remote peer.
 * The ``<data>`` parameter is a string that contains the data to be sent.
-  The maximum size of data is 1252 bytes.
+  Its maximum size is 1252 bytes.
   If it's not specified, SLM enters ``slm_data_mode``.

 Response syntax